- London events

 Family & Kid’s events

-Show all kid’s events Some ideas if you’re planning to take your children to London in February
+See all family, kids Some ideas if you’re planning to take your children to London in February

 • SSE Arena Wembley Arenacross combines indoor motocross racing and freestyle motocross for a fast and furious night of family entertainment. • Hackney Marshes Hackney Marshes is the home of Sunday league football, with over 70 matches played between dozens of amateur teams.